Vikas717-creator/Video-Classification-/README.md

 # Video-Classification-

-This file contains the code for the feature extraction from the videos.
+This file contains the code for the feature extraction from the videos using CNN-LSTM.